mason23zh/GetYahooWeatherAPI/README.md

 # GetYahooWeatherAPI
-A small lib to parse yahoo weather xml.
+A small Yahoo Weather API

 How to use: